 “I told him I have arthritis everywhere,” she remembers.
 “I’ve got a strong body, but it needs to be kept together.”

 Initially, Pristell was treated for a spinal disc herniation.
 She also needed a hip replacement due to progressive arthritis, which Krabak and his team helped her avoid for a while.
-But after a bad fall, it became necessary to do the procedure, which she got at the Hip & Knee Center at Meridian Pavilion in February 2020.
+But after a bad fall, it became necessary to do the procedure, which was completed by Dr. Navin Fernando at the Hip & Knee Center at Meridian Pavilion in February 2020.

 Most hip replacement rehabilitation focuses on getting back to walking, but Pristell had more ambitious plans — she wanted to lift again.
 Krabak has helped her and Roosevelt develop a training plan to avoid further injuries while playing to Pristell’s strengths.